 We were originally incorporated in Florida as Global Group Enterprises Corp. on November 22, 2011.
-Our initial intention was to distill, bottle, market and distribute alcoholic beverages (primarily an ultra-premium vodka), but we never acted on such intention, other than initial planning.
-Effective as of September 18, 2014, we reincorporated in the State of Delaware and later engaged in a merger and certain other transactions (described under the subcaptions below).
+Effective as of September 18, 2014, we reincorporated in the State of Delaware and later engaged in a merger and certain other transactions (described under the sub-captions below).
 As a result of these events, among other things,